loopnlearn/loopbuildscripts/README.md

 ### New script commands

 Once you use an export command, that environment variable stays set and will be used by the script.
-To remove it, you can use the unset command:
+To clear that variable, you can use the unset command (or CMD-N while in any terminal window):

 ```
 unset CUSTOM_BRANCH